Universal momentum distributions for the spin-singlet NN channels

 (33)

-In fact, here there is no need to use explicit formulas (32) or (33) to continue Cauchy-type integrals, since these integrals are given by analytical functions.
-Having calculated the integral in (30) for positive $ \varkappa $, one gets the analytic function $ \lambda^{-1}(\varkappa) $ that is defined for any values $ \varkappa $ and so determines the value of $ \lambda^{-1} $ corresponding to the bound (for $ \varkappa>0) $) or virtual state (for $ \varkappa<0 $).
+Here, there is no need to use explicit formulas (32) or (33) to continue Cauchy-type integrals, as these integrals are given by analytical functions.
+Having calculated the integral in (30) for positive $ \varkappa $, one gets the analytic function $ \lambda^{-1}(\varkappa) $, which is defined for any values $ \varkappa $ and thus determines the value of $ \lambda^{-1} $ corresponding to the bound (for $ \varkappa>0) $) or virtual state (for $ \varkappa<0 $).
 The same applies to the normalization factor (29).

 $ g(k) = \frac{1}{k^2+\beta^2}, $